aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/converting/convert-visio-to-pdf/_index.fr.md

 ﻿---
-title:  Convertir Visio au format PDF
+title: Convert Visio to PDF format
-linktitle: Convertir Visio en PDF
+linktitle: Convert Visio to PDF
 type: docs
 weight: 10
 url: /fr/python-java/convert-visio-to-pdf/
 description: This topic show you how to convert Visio to PDF formats using Aspose.Diagram for Python via Java.
 Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to PDF with a few lines of code.
 ---
-## **Exportation au format PDF**
+## **Exporting to PDF**
 {{% alert color="primary" %}}

-Aspose.Diagram pour Python via Java écrit directement les informations sur le API et le numéro de version dans les documents de sortie.
-Par exemple, lors du rendu d'un dessin au format PDF, Aspose.Diagram for Java remplit**Application**champ avec la valeur 'Aspose.Diagram' et**Producteur PDF**champ avec une valeur, par exemple 'Aspose.Diagram 17.9'.
+Aspose.Diagram for Python via Java directly writes the information about the API and Version Number in output documents.
+For example, upon rendering a Drawing to PDF, Aspose.Diagram for Java populates **Application**champ avec la valeur 'Aspose.Diagram' et**PDF Producer**champ avec une valeur, par exemple 'Aspose.Diagram 17.9'.

-Veuillez noter que vous ne pouvez pas demander au Aspose.Diagram pour Python via Java de modifier ou de supprimer ces informations des documents de sortie.
+Please note that you cannot instruct Aspose.Diagram for Python via Java to change or remove this information from output Documents.

 {{% /alert %}}

-Cet article explique comment exporter un Microsoft Visio diagram au format PDF en utilisant Aspose.Diagram pour Python via Java.
+This article explains how to export a Microsoft Visio diagram to PDF using Aspose.Diagram for Python via Java.

 Utilisez le constructeur de la classe Diagram pour lire les fichiers diagram et la méthode Save pour exporter le diagram vers n'importe quel format d'image pris en charge.

-[Le VSD diagram](ExportToPDF.vsd) est l'exemple de fichier de dessin à exporter au format PDF.
-Vous pouvez également utiliser d'autres formats diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX ou VSX).
+[Le VSD diagram](ExportToPDF.vsd) is the example drawing file to export PDF.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.

-Pour exporter VSD diagram au format PDF :
+To export VSD diagram to PDF:

 1. Créez une instance de la classe Diagram.
-1. Appelez la méthode Save des classes Diagram et définissez le format de sortie sur PDF.
+1. Call the Diagram classs Save method and set the output format to PDF.

-### **Exporter vers un exemple de programmation PDF**
+### **Exporting to PDF Programming Sample**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToPDF.py" >}}

 ### **Fractionner plusieurs pages**
-Aspose.Diagram for Java permet de diviser plusieurs pages lors de la conversion du Microsoft Visio Diagram en PDF.
-L'extrait de code suivant montre la fonctionnalité.
+Aspose.Diagram for Java allows splitting multiple pages while converting the Microsoft Visio Diagram to PDF.
+The following code snippet shows the functionality.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-VisioSaveOptions-UsePDFSaveOptions-SplitMultiPages.py" >}}